AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

     $ edgeroutine-cli init
     ```

     The following example shows a code template.
-If you want to use your own code, you can move your code file to the code directory that you have created, and rename the code file edge.js.
+If you want to use your own code, you can move your code file to the code directory that you have created and rename the code file edge.js.

     ```
     /**